NYCU-MLLab/A-adapter/README.md

 ## Instructions
 This work is based on huggingface transformers and adapter-Hub.
-Notice that w/o adapter does not share the same environment.
+Notice that w/o adapter does *NOT* share the same environment.
 It would be best if builts them separately.